21-11-2022 | treasuryXL | Kurt Smith | LinkedIn |

-2. What do you like about working in the world of Treasury?
+2. What do you like about working in Treasury?

-4. What has been the best experience in your treasury career until today?
+4. What has been your best experience in your treasury career until today?

-5. What has been the biggest challenge in your treasury career?
+5. What has been your biggest challenge in treasury?

-6. What is the most important lesson that you have learned as a treasurer?
+6. What’s the most important lesson that you’ve learned as a treasurer?